Skip to main content

 How Must Your Information Be Handled

-Once medical information is collected, the and impose strict confidentiality requirements.
+Once medical information is collected, the ADA and HIPAA impose strict confidentiality requirements.
 Your employer is not permitted to have direct access to your individual medical records or results from a wellness program.
 Instead, this information must be collected by the wellness program provider or a third-party administrator, who is then permitted to provide only aggregated, de-identified data to the employer.

 For example, an employer might receive a report stating that 30% of the workforce has high blood pressure, but they cannot receive a list of the specific employees who have this condition.